alberttgomes/liferay-database-converter/README.md

    a. ``./gradlew initBundle``

-   b. deploy all custom modules, and make sure that are in 'bundles/osgi/modules'
+   b.
+Deploy all custom modules, and make sure that they are in 'bundles/osgi/modules'

-2. Create a MySQL|PostgresSQL Docker image using customer workspace:
+2. Create a MySQL|PostgreSQL Docker image using the customer workspace:

    a.
-Create a docker service to postgresSQL, should be something like:
+Create a Docker service for PostgreSQL, something like:

       ```
       database: